Danko-Lab/clipnet_k562/clipnet_transfer_learning/README.md

 for i in {1..9}; do python transfer_learn_k562_proseq.py $i $GPU; done
 ```

-And then the PRO-seq models to predict pausing index at promoters.
+And then the PRO-seq models to predict pausing index at promoters (also not documented here).
 First, calculate pausing indices and get promoter sequences using pipelines in `data_processing/pausing_index` and `data_processing/pausing_index_sequence`.

 ```bash
 for i in {1..9}; do python transfer_learn_k562_pausing.py $i; done